Below are step by step instructions for how to remove shoe polish from clothing, other washable fabric, upholstery and carpet.

 Step 8: Repeat step 4 above, laundering the fabric.

-Step 1: Remove as much excess shoe polish as possible, being careful not to spread the stain further.
+Step 1: Remove as much excess shoe polish as possible, being careful not to spread it further.

-Step 2: Sponge the stain with dry cleaning solvent, using a clean, lint free white cloth.
+Step 2: Sponge the spot with dry cleaning solvent, using a clean, lint free white cloth.

-Step 3: Blot at the stain until the dry cleaning solvent is absorbed.
+Step 3: Blot the upholstery until the dry cleaning solvent is absorbed.

 Step 4: Repeat steps 2-3 until the stain is removed.